readingcapital/readingcapital.github.io/volume-1/index.md

 #### Capitalist Production on a Progressively Increasing Scale.
 The Inversion which Converts the Property Laws of Commodity Production into Laws of Capitalist Appropriation ####

-If not all surplus-value is consumed but (part of) it is re-invested *accumulation* takes place.
+So far the purpose of capitalist production was determined as the production of surplus-value.
+If not all surplus-value is consumed but (part of) it is re-invested *accumulation* takes place and capital arises out of surplus-value.
+Therewith surplus-value is determined as a means of the accumulation of capital, not its end.

+For actual accumulation to take place, expanded reproduction must take place.
 Additional money seeks to buy additional means of production and labour(-power) on the market.

 These commodities must be available on the market, which means they must have been produced already by the time a capitalist extends production.
 Other